loglux/BlackBinCollection/README.md

 2. You must install Chrome browser and webdirver (https://chromedriver.chromium.org/downloads).

-3. Int the blackbin.py you must point your secret keys and the
+3. In the blackbin.py you must point your secret keys and the
 ```angular2html
 self.credentials = ('client_id', 'client_secret')
 ```